parinith/parinith/README.md

 ### Hi there 👋

-- 🔭 I’m currently Studing at SJBIT...
+- 🔭 I’m currently working as a business strategy analyst at RedCarpetUp...
-- 🌱 I’m currently learning Data analysis , EDA, Business Stratergy, Machine Learning Data Engineering and Digital marketing .
+- 🌱 I’m currently wokring on Data analysis , EDA, Business Stratergy, Machine Learning and Data Engineering.
+- ✨ Love to work on the customer segments understanding there needs and help the business grow with proper strategies.
 - 🤔 I’m looking for a job where I can innovate things and work on that making stratergic Decisions.
 - 📫 How to reach me:
 <a href="https://www.linkedin.com/in/parinith-s-kumar-5b3a40186/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="f12r" height="30" width="30" /></a>